webplatform/docs/guides/html_lists/index.md

 {{Page_Title|HTML lists}}
 {{Flags}}
 {{Byline}}
-{{Summary_Section|This article will give a clear understanding of the three different list types in HTML. }}
+{{Summary_Section|This article will give a clear understanding of the three different list types in HTML.}}
 {{Guide
 |Content=== Introduction ==